abdullahatrash/epo-ops-sdk/README.md

 - Patent number format conversion
 - TypeScript support with full type definitions
 - Zod schema validation for responses

+## Error Handling

+The SDK includes comprehensive error handling for common issues:

+- `AuthenticationError`: When there are issues with OAuth authentication
+- `RateLimitError`: When API rate limits are exceeded
+- `ValidationError`: When request parameters are invalid
+- `EpoOpsError`: For general API errors

+## Troubleshooting

+If you encounter authentication issues:

+1. Verify your credentials are correct in the `.env` file
+2. Check that your client ID and secret are properly formatted (no extra spaces)
+3. Ensure you have the correct permissions for the OPS API
+4. Verify your network connection to ops.epo.org
+5. Check if your credentials have expired

 ## API Documentation